 What RRA Does

 RRA assesses the risk of an individual’s Yes/No voice responses to questions with respect to specific themes, issues, or problems.
-As an example, some customers want to be confident they do not hire candidates who are also working for unfavorable foreign governments since this would pose an unacceptable risk.
+As an example, some customers want to be confident they do not hire candidates who are also working for foreign governments since this would pose an unacceptable risk.
 How would one find out this information ordinarily?
-It doesn’t exist, but with RRA, you just ask “Are you currently working for a foreign government?”
-If someone flags high risk, it is alerting that this is something you should be aware of and a recommendation that you follow up.
-The alert is an indication of risk but does not make a determination in itself because RRA is not a lie detector.
+Typically, there is no simple way to make such a determination but with RRA, you just ask “Are you currently working for a foreign government?”
+If someone flags with a high risk alert, it is recommended you follow-up.
+The alert is an indication of risk but is not a determination since RRA is not a lie detector.
 RRA is quite accurate but it should not be used as a sole data source under any circumstances.

 Not unlike TSA screening at airports, the objectives of RRA are to:

 - Help quickly clear and fast-track the majority of people

 - Flag for further due diligence anyone assessed as higher risk

 - Automated phone call (no humans, no bias)

 - No personally identifying information about the caller required

 - Call is 2–10 minutes long, depending on the number of questions